 Header Photo by Jad Davenport

-Led by Polar Bears International, #PolarBearWeek celebrates the fall polar bear migration to Churchill, Manitoba, where bears gather in anticipation of the big freeze.
-With this annual migration in mind, it's no surprise that Churchill (known as the Polar Bear Capital of the World) has become a major tourism destination, where wildlife enthusiasts and photographers can view polar bears from huge tundra vehicles or even by foot.
+With polar bear viewing opportunities in both fall and summer, it's no surprise that Churchill (known as the Polar Bear Capital of the World) has become a major tourism destination, where wildlife enthusiasts and photographers can view polar bears from huge tundra vehicles or even by foot.
 Follow along as we count down 20 of the best photos taken in this special region of the world...

 One thing we've learned from watching polar bears: They love yoga!